Nursing students listening to instructor in classroom

-M-1 Visa Information and FAQ
+M-1 Visa information and FAQ

 BCI has prepared the following M-1. and M-2 visa FAQs to provide a better understanding of immigration for international students These entries provide basic information, sometimes about fairly complex topics, and will often link to more detailed information.